New Book Out for Frontline Workers

 This book is written specifically for frontline workers in child welfare, child protection, developmental disabilities, juvenile justice, and behavioral health.
 Based on my work with over 9,000 human service professionals across 20 states.
 Bulk discounts available for orders of 100 or more.

 I was very honored to have the opportunity to provide the keynote address and facilitate several sessions related to improving employee retention.
 NACBH stands for the National Association for Children’s Behavioral Health.
 60 executives attended the conference, with Pat Johnston, NACBH Executive Director, remarking,””Thank you for all you did to make NACBH’s conference a success, from quickly shaping up our loose bits into a cohesive whole, to delivering an energetic and responsive program in San Antonio.
 You’re easy to work with, know your stuff, deliver what you sell, and flex quickly along the way.
 It really was an absolute pleasure, Tim.”

-15 human service organizations with 15 to 150 management staff are using this innovative, 12-month program.
+17 human service organizations with 15 to 150 management staff are using this innovative, 12-month program.
 Participants receive The Essential Handbook for Highly Effective Human Service Managers and a workbook.
-The program consists of 12 monthly module meetings where management staff come together, discuss the chapter readings, and engage in various group activities.
-Total monthly time commitment is approximately 1.5 hours.
+The program consists of 12 monthly module meetings where management staff come together, discuss specific chapters, and engage in various group activities.
+The organization also receives a facilitator guide for each module and ongoing technical support from Tim Nolan.
+The total monthly time commitment is approximately 1.5 hours.